-One of the biggest factors that surround dry scalp and hair loss is the weather.
+One of the biggest factors that surround dry scalp and thinning hair is the weather.
 You will notice that your scalp feels drier in winter, and your hair is more brittle.
-A dry scalp will decrease the health of your hair, and you will see more breakages during winter.
+A dry scalp will decrease the health of your hair, and you will see more breakage during the winter.

-While a dry scalp may not necessarily directly cause hair loss, it is the problems that accompany a dry scalp that may contribute to the thinning of hair, as well as hair loss.
+While a dry scalp may not necessarily directly cause hair loss, the problems that accompany a dry scalp may contribute to the thinning of hair, as well as hair loss.